Devang0907/agent-dev/README.md

 ## Project rules

-Project rules are markdown instructions (Pi/Cursor-style) injected into the system prompt automatically.
+Project rules are markdown instructions injected into the system prompt automatically from `AGENTS.md` and related files.

 **Discovery order** (root → specific; all matching files are concatenated):